-In order to create the best experience possible for our users, we don’t accept everyone on Stem.
-We are looking for artists, managers & labels who are building exciting businesses independently that are driven by creativity, collaboration and strategic planning.
+In order to create the best experience possible for our users, we don’t accept everyone to Stem.
+We are looking for artists, managers and labels who are building exciting businesses independently that are driven by creativity, collaboration and strategic planning.
 Stem is used best when you look at our platform as part of your team.

 If you’re ready to try out Stem, go ahead and apply here.
 If you’ve already applied and have received notification that you have not been accepted, read on to learn more about what we look for in a Stem user.

 Stem is a great way to get your music onto global streaming platforms.
 In addition to this, we’re dedicated to providing you education and resources to better understand the music ecosystem and how to build your profile within it.
 In order for Stem to work best for you, it’s important you have a clear vision for your brand & music that you are conveying across all of your channels like Instagram, Twitter, Spotify, YouTube & more.